crs4/seal/docs/installation_ubuntu.rst

   libprotobuf6 libprotoc6 python-protobuf ant ant-optional g++ \
   libboost-python-dev

-Ant and JUnit and only build-time dependencies, so they don't need to be installed on all your cluster nodes.
-On the other hand, the rest of the software does.
-As such, you will need to either install the software to all the nodes, or install it to a shared volume.
+The run-time dependencies **need to be installed on all cluster nodes**.
+As such, you will need to either install the software to all the nodes or install it to a shared volume.
+On the other hand, the build-time dependencies [#build-time-deps]_ only need to be installed on the node you use to build Seal.

 Install Hadoop